Blackpool South railway station: Facilities

 The station is unstaffed and only has basic amenities, namely two waiting shelters.
 A touch-screen ticket vending machine and timetable poster boards are available on the platform.
 Train information is provided via a digital CIS display and automated announcements.
 Step-free access is available via ramps from Waterloo Road and the car park.
 A regular bus service can be caught to Halfway House or Victoria Hospital on the number 5 and to Blackpool town centre on the numbers 11 and 68.
 The 68 also heads to Preston, whilst the 11 goes to Lytham and St Anne's-on-the-Sea.

+The waiting shelter was burned down by vandals in 2012.

 Service

 The typical off-peak service from the station is: